What Happens When You Get Hacked

 Level 5: Physical Harm

 Level 5 hacking is the most severe type because it causes physical harm to people.
-Unlike money which you can earn back later, or reputational harm which you can repair over time, this type of hacking can lead to irreversible consequences such as death.
+Unlike money which you can earn back later or reputational harm which you can repair over time, this type of hacking can lead to irreversible consequences such as injuries or death.

 This is the type that you often see on movies where hackers cause sudden blackouts leading to chaos or hack into your cars to control them.